SamuelSwartzberg/flashcardifying_text_temp/ling.md

 mirativity is an epistemic modality of which it is not clear if it is realis or irrealis.
 Mirative|surprise/unpreparedness in relation to a given thing

+##### evidentiality

+Evidentiality is the grammatical feature encoding what kind of evidence there is for a given statement.
+A feature that encodes evidentiality is known as an evidential or verificational/validational

+Following the typology of Alexandra Aikhenvald (2004, 2006), there are two broad types of evidential marking:

+indirectivity marking ("type I") evidential marking ("type II")

+The first type (indirectivity) indicates whether evidence exists for a given statement, but does not specify what kind of evidence.
+The second type (evidentiality proper) specifies the kind of evidence (such as whether the evidence is visual, reported, or inferred).

+type II evidentiality contains a bunch of distinctions, which may blend together:

+witness/nonwitness: whether the source is direct eyewitnessing or obtained otherwise (secondhand, inferral, logical deduction, etc.) firsthand/secondhand/thirdhand: may be orthogonal to witness/nonwitness since information may be firsthand but nonwitness (e.g. own inferral)
+sensory: Which senses does the information stem from
+inferential: Evidence was not personally experienced but inferred from indirect evidence.
+Reportative evidentials indicate that the information was reported to the speaker by another person.
+A few languages distinguish between hearsay evidentials and quotative evidentials.
+Hearsay indicates reported information that may or may not be accurate.
+A quotative indicates the information is accurate and not open to interpretation, i.e., is a direct quotation.

+Often languages form evidentiality systems based on a combination of some of the possible evidentials, e.g. {visual sensory, nonvisual sensory, inferential, reportative}

+##### causative

+A causative indicates that someone/thing causes someone/thing else to do/be something.
+A causative increases the valency of the verb involved.

 ## others